acuccoder/dfetch/README.md

 ### DISCLAIMER
 This only fully works for Arch Linux, but OS detection should work for most *nixes.
 Windows sucks.
 Currently only the Arch Linux logo is available.
 Also, package detection doesn't work for anything other than Arch.
 Support will be added shortly.

+## INSTALLING
+Just download the dfetch file from [Releases][https://github.com/acuccoder/dfetch/releases] (none currently published, just get the file from the repo) and move it to a location on your PATH. (e.g. ~/.local/bin)
+Run the file by typing "dfetch" into the terminal.

+### DEPENDENCIES
+Currently you just need a working *nix system and sh installation.